nolanbconaway/moomoo/readme.md

 ### Docker Setup

 I run moomoo on my local desktop which also hosts the postgres db.
 I execute jobs on an airflow server hosted on the same machine, so I've dockerized an environment that works for me.
+You'll need to set up the [nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/user-guide.html) to run ml work with the host gpu.

 I export the following env vars: